GrammaTech/sel/doc/tree-sitter-ast.md

 turned into a source text fragment AST which still allows for source text reproduction.

--   tree-sitter either adds a zero-width token to force a matching rule/production or removes tokens from consideration until something does match.
+-   Tree-sitter either adds a zero-width token to force a matching rule/production or removes tokens from consideration until something does match.